Sources#

 - The Bitter Lesson / Build for the Next Model — "these models will get good at design" is the bitter-lesson bet; reasons 1–2 are the wait-for-the-model gaps, 3–4 the maybe-durable ones

-- Living Design System — reason 4's abstraction layer is the design-system problem: semantics between components, not the components themselves
+- Living Design System — reason 4's abstraction layer is the design-system problem: semantics between components, not the components themselves.
+Its Astryx test supplies the counter-case: an agent that reads the brand perfectly and still ships the wrong color, because the system had no slot — tooling coverage, not model taste

 - Transformative Creativity — reason 3 (novelty premium) borders the harder claim that new-concept generation is a real ceiling